Vacation rentals in Tucson

 This city in the Sonoran Desert attracts visitors hoping to enjoy its impressive 350 days of sun each year.
 Tucson's picturesque surroundings include the basalt hill known as Sentinel Peak, from which the name Tucson was derived, as well as many of the iconic saguaro cacti — both in and out of the nearby national park named for them.
 Outdoor lovers flock to the park to hike, bike, and admire the scenery, as well as to Sabino Canyon and Mount Lemmon.
 Northern Tucson suburbs like Oro Valley and Catalina Foothills boast world-class golf courses and tend to make great bases for visitors.

-Top things to do in Tucson
+What are the top things to do in Tucson?

 Saguaro National Park